 After a consumer has carefully gathered evidence proving the information isn't theirs and written a detailed dispute explaining the mistake, the credit bureau will

-get compressed into a two- to three-digit computer code and a 100-character summary, and it will be sent electronically to another automated
+usually compress the letter into a two- to three-digit computer code and a 100-character summary, and send it electronically to another automated

 If the automated system fails to catch and correct a mistake, consumers can

 dispute again.
 However, if they complain too many times, the credit bureaus can

 legally dismiss the complaints as frivolous and ignore them, trapping consumers in